MicrosoftDocs/learn/learn-pr/wwl-azure/build-auto-suggest-engine-copilot/includes/5-use-prompts-code-generation.md

     The code generated should perform the following tasks:

-    1. Determine if the word to be deleted exists in the trie
+    1. Determine if the word to be deleted exists in the trie.
-    1. Update `IsEndOfWord` of the last node in the word
+    1. Update `IsEndOfWord` of the last node in the word.
-    1. Verify that the nodes not part of another word before deleting them
+    1. Verify that the nodes not part of another word before deleting them.
-    1. Return true if the word was deleted, otherwise return false
+    1. Return true if the word was deleted, otherwise return false.

     ```c#
     private bool _delete(TrieNode root, string word, int index)